d33bs/set-website/_posts/2023-02-13-Git-Practices.md

 ```

- After the `completed` commit takes place on the student branch, a merge is performed to pull the changes into the "main" branch.
+ The diagram above depicts a merge from the `student` branch to pull the changes into the `main` branch, simulating an assignment being returned for review within a course.
+While merges may be forced without review, it's a best practice to ask others for a [Pull Request (PR) Review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) (also known as a[Merge Request (MR)](https://docs.gitlab.com/ee/user/project/merge_requests/) on some systems).
+Doing this provides a chance to make revisions before code changes are "finalized" within the `main` branch.

 ## Resources